How to make adjustable DIY wood drawer dividers to organize your drawers, using only a Dremel for routing and a miter saw.

 Part One | Fixing The Sagging Ikea Alex Drawers

 Step 1.
-Remove The Drawers:
+Remove The Drawers

-You just reach down to the underneath of the drawer where the glides are and pull the 2 tabs outwards, toward the sides and it will release the drawers, then you just pull them out.
+You just reach down to the underneath of the drawer where the glides are and pull the 2 tabs outward, toward the sides and it will release the drawers, then you just pull them out.

 Start by removing the screw on the inside of each side of the drawer box where the glides are and set them aside somewhere safe, you don’t want to lose any Ikea pieces.

-Then, with a flat head screw driver, turn the cam lock screw until the drawer front releases from the box and pull out the bottom panel
+Then, with a flat head screwdriver, turn the cam lock screw until the drawer front releases from the box and pull out the bottom panel

 Step 2.
-Glue Up The Drawer Box:
+Glue Up The Drawer Box

 Apply a thin line of wood glue to the groove and all around each of the three sides of the drawer box and also the front.

 Clamp the drawers together, holding them together directionally front to back.

 Step 3.
 Attach Fix-A-Drawer Strap

 Use the Fix-A-Drawer (link here) strap to secure the center of the drawer bottom to prevent further sagging.

-I’m linking to a video because I think it’s much easier to do if you watch this, than if I explain it in written word here.
+I’m linking to a video because I think it’s much easier to do if you watch this than if I explain it in written word here.

 Part Two | Making The DIY Wood Drawer Dividers